Flexible, precise and reliable – the versatile long range solution that has it all

 Since the original version of SDB was an air-to-surface-solution, all necessary technology such as the navigation system lies within the bomb.
 The SDB navigates towards the target with INS Navigation that is supported by a highly jamming resistance GPS.
 Since the system does not need a ballistic path toward the target it is possible to launch the GLSDB from a container, and engage targets 360 degrees without moving the launcher.
 Besides this, any launcher capable of using the MLRS Launch pod container, may also be used (M270, HIMARS, CHUNMOO).

-GLSDB has the ability to fly non-ballistic trajectories and maneuvers to strike targets that cannot be reached by conventional direct fire weapons, such as withreverse slope engagement.
+GLSDB has the ability to fly non-ballistic trajectories and maneuvers to strike targets that cannot be reached by conventional direct fire weapons, such as reverse slope engagement.
 GLSDB offers land forces a truly mobile capability to hit targets that before have been out of their range.
 The system is Saab’s and Boeing’s solution for the needs of armed forces today and tomorrow.